Latitude’s Typescript integration has the following main features:

 import { Latitude } from '@latitude-data/sdk'

-Latitude can automatically trace all your LLM calls from most major providers using our OpenTelemetry integration.
+Latitude can automatically trace all your LLM calls from most major providers and frameworks using our OpenTelemetry integration.
 We recommend this approach to easily get started using Latitude’s full capabilities.

-Here’s how to integrate with the all supported providers:
+Here’s how to integrate with the all supported providers/frameworks:

 A note during development

 Latitude’s OpenTelemetry integration batches requests automatically in order to improve performance.
-This is helpful in production workloads but during development you often want to disable batching.
-You can do this by setting the disableBatch option to true:
+This is helpful in production workloads, but during development you may want to disable batching.
+This can be done by setting the disableBatch option to true:

 new Latitude('your-api-key-here', {